syncfusion-content/document-processing-docs/Document-Processing/Web-apis/workflow-of-document-processing-api.md

 documentation: UG
 ---

-# Workflow of document processing engine API
+# Workflow of Document Processing Engine API

 The document processing engine is designed to handle long-running tasks.
 A long-running task is an operation that requires a considerable amount of server resources and/or time.
 To avoid blocking the client, the task is completed asynchronously without a persistent connection between the client and the server.